janahofmann/janahofmann.github.io/_pages/about.md

 # News!

+* October'23: I was awarded the *Dr.-Eduard-Martin* prize for best Computer Science Ph.D. thesis at Saarland University this year.
+For a 3-minute summary of my dissertation (in German) click [here](https://cispa.de/en/eduard-martin-prize).
+* October'23: I joined the PC of [CAV 2024](http://i-cav.org/2024/call-for-papers/).
 * July'23: Our paper *Smart Contract Synthesis Modulo Hyperproperties* won a **Distinguished Paper Award** at CSF'23!
 Find the paper [here](https://arxiv.org/pdf/2208.07180.pdf).
 * July'23: Our paper *Reactive Synthesis of Smart Contract Control Flows* was accepted at ATVA'23!
 * June'23: Our paper *Speculation at Fault: Modeling and Testing Microarchitectural Leakage of CPU Exceptions* was accepted at USENIX Security'23!
 See you in Anaheim!